24 Best Bug Tracking Tools in 2026

 • Session replay, so you can see exactly what the user was doing when the bug occurred

-With all this info, developers can easily reproduce and fix issues from their bug tracker!
+With all this info, developers have more control.
+They can easily reproduce and fix issues from their bug tracker—a real game changer!

 Image of Marker.io integrations with popular project management tools

-Marker.io’s main feature is its 2-way sync with popular defect tracking tools.
+Marker.io’s main feature is its two-way sync with popular defect tracking tools.

 As a project manager, you constantly transfer client bug reports from your inbox to Jira, Trello, Asana, ClickUp, etc.

-This takes up an incredible amount of time, it’s prone to mistakes, and it’s just… boring.
+This takes up an incredible amount of time, it’s prone to mistakes, and it’s tedious.

 In an ideal world:

-• Client reports should automatically appear in your issue tracking tool
+• Client reports automatically appear in your issue tracking tool

-• Project managers should only triage and prioritize said reports
+• Project managers only need to triage and prioritize said reports

-• Developers should remain in the PM tool, doing what they do best—fixing bugs.
+• Developers remain in the PM tool, doing what they do best—fixing bugs.

-A defect management process like this is only possible with Marker.io.
+A defect management process like this is completely possible with Marker.io.

-Thanks to 2-way sync, marking an issue “Done” in Trello also marks it “Resolved” in Marker.io.
+Thanks to two-way sync, marking an issue “Done” in Trello also marks it “Resolved” in Marker.io.

 Check it out: